 Emotional support or therapy dogs are not service animals.
 They may give you emotional support or calm you, but they do not perform tasks related to your disability.

-Can Barnes and Noble Tell You to Keep Your Dog Outside?
+Can Barnes & Noble Tell You to Keep Your Dog Outside?

-The store management may request you to keep your dog outside in some circumstances.
-All dogs, including service animals, should be kept on a leash unless the leash interferes with their ability to perform the task they are trained for.
+The store management may request that you keep your dog outside in some circumstances.
+All dogs, including service animals, should be kept on a leash unless the leash interferes with their ability to perform the task for which they are trained.
 In that case, you should use voice or signals to control your dog.

 If you cannot control your dog and they are behaving aggressively, the store management might tell you to take them outside.
 You can still shop for books inside, but your dog will be denied entry if they misbehave.